Friday, January 10, 2025

 I don't know where the heck he came from.

-Badger said one of our redneck neighbors must have got tired of slipping and sliding, 'cause they don't salt or plow the neighborhoods.
+Badger said one of our fed-up neighbors must’ve gotten tired of slipping and sliding, since they don’t salt or plow the neighborhoods.

 I curled up at my desk under my fuzzy blanket.